Working in the Forecasting Detail Page

 Instrument Detail

-Shows the instrument details associated with a detail-level account.
+This view shows the instrument details associated with a detail-level account.
 In the Instrument Detail grid, you can filter the data, export the data, and add or remove columns that correspond to all the data fields that were brought into the Forecasting module.
 In this grid, you can use the Adjust Maturity Date setting to model instrument sales.

 Account Statistics